NCAR/dset-JSON-to-ISO19139/README.md

 https://www.anaconda.com/download/#macos

-You can probably download either the Python 3 DMG installer or the Python 2.7 DMG installer, but only the 2.7 installer has been tested, so it is the safer choice.
+You should choose to download Python 3 DMG installer.

 Once Anaconda is installed, you should be able to run the Anaconda equivalent of the "virtualenv" command: